Lyndon B. Johnson 1964 presidential campaign: Campaign

 A day after the Democratic convention, President Johnson called Hubert Humphrey to his ranch in Texas for mapping their campaign strategy.
 Days after the convention, Kennedy left Johnson's cabinet to campaign for his Senate election from New York.
 Johnson began his vote drive with a rally in Detroit.
 Appearing before a crowd of about 100,000 in Cadillac square, he shouted "no president of the United States can give up responsibility for deciding when or if to use nuclear weapons", responding to Goldwater's request that the supreme commander of NATO be given his own stock of small tactical nuclear battlefield weapons.

-On September 9, during a rally in Harrisburg, Pennsylvania, President Johnson identified Republican cause as a doctrine that invites extremism and said that voters this year will reject echos of the past.
+On September 9, during a rally in Harrisburg, Pennsylvania, President Johnson identified Republican cause as a doctrine that invites extremism and said that voters this year would reject echos of the past.

 While campaigning, he visited Georgia and Florida, which were hit by Hurricane Dora.
 Johnson wanted and expected a landslide mandate from the people to carry on his policies.
 He considered the biggest problem to be the white backlash as Civil Rights Act had alienated the South, which Johnson had expected.
 Another problem that Johnson felt with his campaign was apathy, as most of his campaign staff anticipated an easy victory.
 His political consultant Ken O'Donnell said, "one of our greatest problems unquestionably is the sense of overconfidence, which leads to apathy in the field."

 Goldwater attacked Johnson for his policies, saying "the interim president has declared a moratorium on government.
 He desperately hopes to keep out of trouble if he does nothing until election is over."
 Johnson's campaign reacted to this by their negative attacks on Goldwater.
 Democrats portrayed Goldwater as a dangerous extremist, most notably mocking the Republican slogan "In your heart, you know he's right" with the counter slogan "In Your Guts, You Know He is Nuts".
 Johnson used Goldwater's speeches to imply that he would willingly wage a nuclear war, quoting Goldwater: "by one impulse act you could press a button and wipe out 300 million people before sundown."